ADR-004: Remote Blog Post Aggregation

 datefield - Highest priority - Filename pattern - Extract from

-function extractDate(filename, frontMatter, gitCommitDate) {
+function extractDate(filename, frontMatter) {

 if (frontMatter.date) return frontMatter.date;